 Table of contents

 Appearances and Production

 Vanilla extract usually has a dark brown color; however, artificial vanilla extract can also be clear.

 Vanilla extract is made from the seed pods of the vanilla orchid.
-These beans later go through a long process of blanching, fermenting and conditioning, after which they are soaked in a solution of ethanol and water.
-This is called the extraction process, the result of which is vanilla extract (1).
+These beans later go through a long process of blanching, fermenting, and conditioning, after which they are soaked in a solution of ethanol and water.
+This is called the extraction process, the result of which is the vanilla extract (1).

-Vanilla is only used in small amounts, however it can add nutrients to the final product, slightly altering its nutritional value.
+Vanilla is only used in small amounts; however, it can add nutrients to the final product, slightly altering its nutritional value.

 Depending on whether the vanilla extract is natural or artificial, as well as the conditions of its production, the nutritional value may change.

 One serving size of vanilla extract is the average amount of this flavoring added to recipes, and it is equal to 4.2g or one teaspoon.